 - implementation of the decisions of the General Assembly,

 - compilation of a report on the Association’s activities since the last General Assembly to be submitted to the General Assembly and published on the website.

 - The preparation of an annual or bi-annual budget plan

 The management of EATS is monitored by an independent external Auditor, who is elected by the General Assembly.

-a) The original text in German (since EATS is currently under going registration as a non-profit organisation (“Gemeinnütziger Verein”) in Germany, and according to German law the constitution (“Satzung”) has to be in German.
+a) The legally-binding text in German (EATS is registered as a non-profit organisation (“Gemeinnütziger Verein”) in Germany.
+According to German law, the constitution (“Satzung”) has to be in German.)